Updated: 4/25/2023 | April 25th, 2023

 - Chez Ashton (Vieux-Québec, Saint-Roch, or Montcalm): Delicious gluttony made of fries, squeaky cheese curds and piping hot gravy.
 Almost every restaurant sells poutine, but the best traditional poutine in the city starts with Chez Ashton.
 A Québec institution, it serves up poutine in large, round foil containers.
 In winter the price of poutine fluctuates depending on the weather.
 For example, if it is -25°C (-13°F) outside, then your poutine at Chez Ashton is 25% off!

-- L’Inter Marché: Located on rue Saint-Jean in Saint-Jean-Baptiste, this small grocery store has a small selection of produce, meats, dairy, non-perishables, frozen foods, and breads.
+- L’Inter Marché: Located on rue Saint-Jean in Saint-Jean-Baptiste, this small grocery store has a small selection of produce, meats, dairy, non-perishables, frozen foods, and bread.
 Prices are often better than at the épiceries.

 Where to Party